-Any form of physical activity can help the human body to burn calories and pedaling a recumbent bike is no different.
+Any form of physical activity can help the human body burn calories and pedaling a recumbent bike is no exception.

-However, the number of calories burned by the body at any point in time depends on a variation of factors.
+However, the number of calories burned depends on a variation of factors.

-Current weight of the individual as well as the level of resistance, duration, and intensity levels can determine how much weight is lost.
+Current weight and fitness level of the individual as well as the level of resistance, duration, and intensity levels can determine how many calories are burned.

 This is why having a recumbent with a sophisticated fitness monitor that calculates heart rate, speed, time, and calories burned can aid in the ability to achieve your fitness goals.